 How to Start Eating a Plant-Based Diet

 The number of people adopting a plant-based diet has exploded over the past few years, for reasons like its benefits for health, the environment, and animal welfare.1,2,3 Even if people aren’t necessarily labeling themselves as vegan, vegetarian, or even plant-based, the opportunities to choose plant-based items are seemingly endless.
-If you’re considering adopting a plant-based diet, here are some tips for getting started.
+Here are some tips for a plant-based diet to help you get started.

 Determine your reasons for wanting to make this change.

 The most attainable - and sustainable - changes we can make are the ones that we’re most deeply invested in.
 What motivated you to consider a plant-based diet?
 Are you concerned about your health, either in the short- or long-term?
 Do you have a family history of chronic disease?
 Perhaps you recently learned how current food choices are negatively impacting the environment or animals and are motivated to make a positive difference in these areas.
 Whatever your reasons may be, make sure you’re clear about them as this will help you to maintain your lifestyle changes.